La Gamba: Population

 In the village, there are roughly 700 inhabitants separated into 150 families.
 Half of these families live around the center of La Gamba, while the other half are spread out along the roads leading to the center of the village, in Rio Bonito and La Bolsa, which are about 30 minutes walking distance from the center.

 There is a microcredit organization located in the city, which help support two groups of women that produce handcrafted natural shampoos and local artisans.

 Agriculture

 Given a decline in the wood and banana industries in the region since the 1970s, most of the workers that chose to stay in the village converted themselves into farmers.
 The climate of the area is perfect for rice, corn, cacao and palm agriculture.
 Most farmers also own cows, pigs, horses or chickens.

 In the last few years, the cultivation of palm previously taken from Africa has expanded exponentially, providing an important source of revenue for some families and employment for others.

 Work

 Nowadays, many inhabitants work in the biological station and the Esquinas Rainforest Lodge.
 Others find employment in the construction of small bridges along the villages main road, and in neighboring cities such as Rio Claro.
 There also is the “deposito libre”, which is an important source of employments.

-What to do

-In downtown La Gamba, there is a soda (small restaurant), a convenience store and the only public phone in the village.
-This point also serves as the main point of reunion for those who wish to share time with others.
-The youth also meet into the small park built by a group of Canadians in 2006.
-Arcades are also an option in the convenience store.
-There is also a bar a little further from the center towards the Pan-American, and there is also a community center at the km 37 where they host karaoke nights, dances, arcades and a bar.
-The practice of evangelical events remains one of the main activities of the village’s nightlife.